instayu/html-5-calander/Contribution-Standards.md

 ## Minimum Requirements

 The goal of these requirements is to ensure quality, API consistency, code reusability, and maintainability of the contribution.
-All contributions should satisfy:
+All contributions must satisfy:

    * Complete API Docs and inline code comments
-   * Unit tests with 80% branch coverage
+   * Unit tests with 80% line coverage
    * User Guide (Components only)
    * Functional examples, written up in Selleck format and with test automation (https://github.com/yui/yui3/wiki/Selleck-Example-Tests)
    * Proper commit logs
-   * Update to HISTORY.md
+   * Proper updates to HISTORY.md

 The YUI team has created a number of Node.js-based NPM modules to make meeting the above requirements much easier: